MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/samples/windows-portable-device--wpd--driver-samples.md

 ---
 title: Windows Portable Device (WPD) driver samples
 author: windows-driver-content
-description: The driver samples in this directory provide a starting point for writing a custom driver for your device. ms.assetid: 5EB5B820-A29A-4A93-BBB9-6F4CDF101E3B
+description: The driver samples in this directory provide a starting point for writing a custom WPD driver for your device. ms.assetid: 5EB5B820-A29A-4A93-BBB9-6F4CDF101E3B
 ---

 # Windows Portable Device (WPD) driver samples

-The driver samples in this directory provide a starting point for writing a custom driver for your device.
+The driver samples in this directory provide a starting point for writing a custom WPD driver for your device.

 ## Windows Portable Device (WPD)